 Confirmation Bias is the human tendency to search, interpret, favor, and recall information in a way that confirms one’s preexisting beliefs or hypotheses.
 It is a type of cognitive bias condition and a systematic error of inductive reasoning.
 People display this bias type when they gather or remember information selectively, or when they interpret it in a biased way.
 The effect is stronger for emotionally charged issues and deeply entrenched beliefs.

-Loss Aversion Bias in cognitive psychology condition and decision theory that refers to people’s tendency to prefer avoiding losses versus acquiring equivalent gains: it is better to not lose $100 than to find $100.
+Loss Aversion Bias in cognitive psychology condition and decision theory that refers to people’s tendency to prefer avoiding losses versus acquiring equivalent gains: it is better not to lose $100 than to find $100.
 What distinguishes loss aversion from risk aversion is that the utility of a financial incentive that depends on what was previously experienced or was expected to happen.

 Reducing Cognitive Bias in the Workplace